shivammathur/test-setup-php/UPGRADE.md

 # Upgrade to 4.3

+## Deprecated extension of some classes

+Extending the following classes has been deprecated.
+Use them directly.

+- `QueryCacheProfile`
+- `StaticServerVersionProvider`
+- `ColumnDiff`
+- `TableDiff`
+- `SchemaDiff`

 ## Deprecated `Index` methods, properties and behavior

 The following `Index` methods and properties have been deprecated: